mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

   Returns numeric version of connected database server.
 The form of the version number is VERSION_MAJOR * 10000 + VERSION_MINOR * 100 + VERSION_PATCH

+.. data:: server_version_info

+  Returns numeric version of connected database server as tuple.
+  The form of the tuple is (VERSION_MAJOR, VERSION_MINOR, VERSION_PATCH)

+.. versionadded:: 1.0.5

 .. data:: tls_cipher